 Fiona has a PG Diploma in Public Health and MBA from Massey University.
 She is on the NZ Medical Council Advisory and Health & Disability Commission Consumer Advisory committees and is a member of the Institute of Directors.

 Peter is a Consultant Haematologist at Auckland City Hospital and Professor of Molecular Medicine and Pathology within the Faculty of Medical and Health Sciences at the University of Auckland.
 Peter is currently a Committee Member of the Auckland City Hospital Transfusion Advisory Committee and a Board Member and Medical Advisor to Leukaemia and Blood Cancer New Zealand.

-He is a graduate of the University of Otago Medical School, and after postgraduate training in clinical and laboratory haematology in Auckland, he was a Wellcome - HRC research fellow in the Department of Haematology, Royal Free Hospital School of Medicine, London.
+Peter is a graduate of the University of Otago Medical School, and after postgraduate training in clinical and laboratory haematology in Auckland, he was a Wellcome - HRC research fellow in the Department of Haematology, Royal Free Hospital School of Medicine, London.

-Victoria is the Managing Director of her own consultancy company specialising in property asset development working with Māori land Trusts and post Treaty settlement entities.
-She is Chair of the Māori Housing Advisory Committee to the Associate Minister of Housing currently involved in developing the first National Māori Housing Strategy for the Ministry of Business, Innovation and Employment.
-Prior to that she was extensively involved in the review and refinement of lending criteria for housing development on Māori land.
-She is a Director of Pacific Coast Retirement Village, she is also the Deputy Chairperson of Nga Potiki a Tamapahore Trust, a Treaty Settlement Trust, and Māori land incorporation, Mangatawa Papamoa Blocks, both based in Tauranga.
+Victoria is the Managing Director of her own consultancy company specialising in property asset development working with Māori land trusts and post Treaty settlement entities.
+She chaired the Māori Housing Advisory Committee responsible to the Associate Minister of Housing charged with developing the first National Māori Housing Strategy for the Ministry of Business, Innovation and Employment.
+Victoria is a Director of Pacific Coast Retirement Village and is also the Deputy Chairperson of Nga Potiki a Tamapahore Trust - a Treaty Settlement Trust, and a trustee of Mangatawa Papamoa Blocks - a Māori Land Incorporation, both based in Tauranga.